ROSELYN HOUSE SCHOOL / THE RHISE SERVICE

 Developing an Attachment Aware Behaviour Regulation Policy – Brighton and Hove September 2018

 This policy should be read in conjunction with other school policies relating to interaction between adults and students.
-In particular Roselyn House School’s Behaviour Support and Physical Intervention Policy and Safeguarding Policy.
+In particular Roselyn House School Behaviour Support and Physical Intervention Policy and Safeguarding Policy.

-The responsible people for the implementation of this policy are the Headteacher, Business Manager, Teaching and Learning Co-ordinator and Group Leads.
+The responsible people for the implementation of this policy are the Headteacher, Business Manager, Deputy Headteachers and Co-ordinators.
 The policy will be reviewed annually by the Headteacher in consultation with the staff.

 The Independent School Standards, Regulations (2014) make it a legal requirement that a written policy to promote good behaviour is drawn up and effectively implemented which sets out disciplinary sanctions.
 This also works alongside the school’s anti-bullying strategy and Safeguarding Policy.

 This policy is produced in consultation with all staff so as to be clear and understood.
 It is available by request, in the school prospectus and on the school website.
-The following ten key aspects of school practice have been addressed to contribute towards improving the quality of pupil behaviour,
+The following aspects of school practice have been addressed to contribute towards improving the quality of student behaviour.

 SEMH difficulties is an overarching term for children who demonstrate difficulties with emotional regulation and/or social interaction and/or are experiencing mental health problems.